GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_external_integration_gke/cloud_deploy_external_integration_gke.md

 ### Set environment variable

-The `listener.py` application uses an environment variable named `SUBSCRIPTION_NAME` to specify the Google Pub/Sub topic to subscribe to and listen for messages.
-Define this variable using the following command in your Cloud Shell to listen to the Cloud Deploy Operations topic.
+The `listener.py` application uses an environment variable named `SUBSCRIPTION_NAME` to specify the Pub/Sub topic to subscribe to and listen for messages.
+Define this variable using the following command in your Cloud Shell to listen to the `clouddeploy-resources-sub` topic.

 ```bash
 export SUBSCRIPTION_NAME=clouddeploy-resources-sub
 ```

-### Install python dependency
+### Install Python dependencies

-In your Cloud Shell, run the following command to install the Python library for Google Pub/Sub.
+In your Cloud Shell, run the following command to install the Python library for Pub/Sub.

 ```bash
 pip3 install google-cloud-pubsub